shengyayun/neko/README.md

 ##step 8:
-you found that this README is mess and you fail everywhere,but you are really intersted in it.ok,my qq is 719048774.
+you found that this README is messy and you fail everywhere,but you are really intersted in it.ok,my qq is 719048774.